Individual Purpose - People Development Magazine

 The impact of an ‘orange’ approach to purpose

-The future generations will be most impacted though, and many organizations continue in the hope they will be retired by the time the pyramids collapse, as all pyramids eventually do.
+The future generations will be most impacted, though, and many organisations continue in the hope they will be retired by the time the pyramids collapse, as all pyramids eventually do.
 It is not possible to remain profitable over the long term when you don’t care to take the very people who build your empire and the planet they live on.

 How to support individual purpose